 When Héloïse became pregnant, the couple fled to Brittany, to Abélard’s sister, where Héloïse gave birth to a son.
 Back in Paris, Abélard tried to obtain forgiveness from Uncle Fulbert.
-He obtained a partial peace by the promise of a marriage, provided on his terms that it remained secret and so that he could continue his work as a cleric.
+He obtained a partial peace by the promise of marriage, provided on his terms that it remained secret and so that he could continue his work as a cleric.

 But Uncle Fulbert, dishonored, mulled his revenge.
 And one morning, accompanied by pig castrators, he broke into Abélard’s room and castrated him.
 The glory of the philosopher was over.

-Body made imperfect by mutilation, Abélard had to give up teaching according to the precepts of the time.
+According to the precepts of the time, Abélard had to give up teaching because his body was imperfect by mutilation.
 He retired to the abbey of Saint-Denis, where he devoted himself to theology, while Héloïse took the veil in Argenteuil.

 When she died in 1164, Héloïse joined her lover’s coffin, who had died 22 years earlier.
-Legend has it that the arms of Abélard’s corpse were opened to welcome his beloved.
+Legend has it that Abélard’s corpse opened the arms to welcome his beloved.

-Héloïse and Abélard Tomb in Père Lachaise Cemetery – A Successful Marketing Campaign
+Tomb of Abélard and Héloïse in Père Lachaise Cemetery – A Successful Marketing Campaign

-The City Council was looking for an advertising effect to make the new necropolis – inaugurated in 1804 but little frequented – more attractive thanks to prestigious guests like Héloïse and Abélard, or Molière and La Fontaine.
-This turned to be a brilliant idea: soon after their burial, the whole bourgeoisie and artists like Balzac, Chopin, Wilde, or Proust, wanted to make Père Lachaise Cemetery their last home.
+The City Council was looking for an advertising effect to make the new cemetery – inaugurated in 1804 but little frequented – more attractive thanks to prestigious guests like Héloïse and Abélard, or Molière and La Fontaine.
+This turned to be a brilliant idea: soon after their burial, the whole bourgeoisie and artists like Balzac, Chopin, Wilde, or Proust, decided to make Père Lachaise Cemetery their last home.